Max Miller (YouTuber): Career

 Miller moved from New York City to Los Angeles to pursue voice acting.
 He was hired at Walt Disney Studios in marketing before going into film distribution.
-During this time, he and a friend went to Walt Disney World while on vacation, but the friend was sick the entire time and they spent most of the time in the hotel.
-They started watching The Great British Bake Off and became inspired as he had not cooked before.
+In 2015, Miller and a friend went to Walt Disney World while on vacation, but the friend fell ill.
+As a result, they spent most of the time in a hotel, and the friend introduced Miller to The Great British Bake Off.
+Miller was not previously interested in cooking and had little experience with it, but was inspired by the show and its blend of history and baking.
 He then began cooking on his own, first baking a Battenberg cake.

-After being inspired by The Great British Bake Off, Miller began to bring cakes and give mini lectures on them to his co-workers, and one of them suggested that he create videos on the topic.
+Miller began to bring baked goods into the office, giving mini-lectures about the dish's history, and one of his coworkers suggested that he create videos on the topic.
 On December 23, 2019, he created the Tasting History channel.

 In 2020, Miller was furloughed from Disney due to the COVID-19 pandemic, and started to spend time on the channel.
-He relegated himself to his upstairs as he did not want to get in his fiancé's way, who was still working at Disney.
-He started producing videos and uploaded the first episode of Tasting History in February 2020.
-He continued to create videos throughout the pandemic.
+He relegated himself to his upstairs as he did not want to get in the way of his fiancé, who was still working at Disney.
+He started producing videos and uploaded the first episode of Tasting History in February 2020, continuing to produce videos throughout the pandemic.

-In January 2021, Tasting History reached 500K subscribers on YouTube.
-On February 22, 2021, publishing company Simon & Schuster announced that they would be publishing Miller's cookbook in 2022 via Tiller Press, with executive editor Anja Schmidt stating that the company was "thrilled to translate [Miller's] voice to the written page, complete with his recreated recipes and the history behind each one."
+The recipes featured in Miller's videos are extensively researched.
+Where possible, Miller uses historical cookbooks but relies on other sources, such as newspapers and other written accounts, depending on the historical period and location each recipe originates from.
+Miller stresses that he is not a historian, and has more freedom to focus on the stories of foods, rather than academic history.
+While some recipes he has only made for the show, other historical recipes he has included in his regular cooking repertoire; he believes that part of the fun of the channel is that viewers can decide what to try making for themselves.

-On April 14, 2021, he released a video titled "I Quit" explaining that Disney had contacted him to resume his job, but that he had quit his job at Disney and had become focused on the channel itself.
+Tasting History reached 500,000 subscribers on YouTube in January 2021.
+When Disney contacted him to resume his job in April 2021, he decided to quit instead, and focus on the YouTube channel.

+In February 2021, Simon & Schuster announced that they would be publishing a cookbook by Miller.
+The book, Tasting History: Explore the Past Through 4,000 Years of Recipes, released April 2023 and appeared on The New York Times and Publishers Weekly bestseller lists.
+His next cookbook, Tasting History: A Recipe for Disaster, focused on foods associated with famous disasters, was announced in August 2024.

+In 2024, Miller began co-hosting the Roku Channel cooking show Clash of the Cookbooks alongside Phoebe Robinson.
+The television series follows contestants competing to cook dishes from various historical cookbooks.

 Personal life

-Miller is openly gay.
-In October 2021 he married his longtime fiancé Jose Mendoza.
-They have two cats named Jaime and Cersei.
+Miller is gay, and he married his longtime fiancé Jose Mendoza in October 2021.
+They previously owned two cats named Jaime and Cersei.
+They adopted cat brothers Ollie and Milo in 2023.